google/fleetspeak/DESIGN.md

 In addition, a Fleetspeak client needs a public key that it will use to check the signature of externally provided service configurations.
-The implications of this discussed in more detail below.
+The implications of this are discussed in more detail below.
 The `--deployment_key_file` flag is required by miniclient to configure this.

 To build a binary that can only be used by a specific Fleetspeak installation,